 When most of the Catholic world celebrates Valentine’s Day Orthodox Slavs celebrate St. Tryphon of Campsada, the patron saint of gardeners and winegrowers.
 A perfect opportunity for wine lovers to celebrate their love for wine.

 One of my favorite fun facts about Bulgaria is the folk song “Izlel e Delio Haydutin” performed by Valya Balkanska playing on the Voyager 1 and Voyager 2 in 1977 as they were heading out in space.
 By the way, this is one of the most touching and fascinating pieces of Bulgarian folklore.
 I strongly recommend you to hear it out even if you don’t speak Bulgarian.

 They say Merci for Thank You

-Don’t be surprised if you hear the word Merci a lot in Bulgaria.
+You’ll hear the word Merci a lot in Bulgaria; don’t let this surprise you.
 This is a leftover from the 19th century when it was prestigious to speak French (similarly to in Russia).
 I suppose the word Merci stuck around, especially because it’s a lot easier to pronounce than the traditional blagodarya ti.

 The life of petchka

 Many Bulgarian families, especially ones living in rural areas, own a petchka, a Soviet invention used as a 2-in-1 heating/cooking device.
 These devices work on wood or coal and you have to keep adding wood/coal all the time but nothing can keep you warm like a petchka especially in the cold Bulgarian mountains.